-It was a simple three points for the Group D favourites, with Yasuhito Endo, Shinji Okazaki, Keisuke Honda and Maya Yoshida finding the net
+It was a simple three points for the Group D favourites at Hunter Stadium, with Yasuhito Endo, Shinji Okazaki, Keisuke Honda and Maya Yoshida all finding the net

 Javier Aguirre's Japan made light work of the Middle Eastern side, who had to overcome air strikes, travel restrictions and other complications to compete in Australia.